 - Shout-Out: Of course, there's several to Jaws.

-- The opening kill is a Shout-Out to the opening kill in the first Jaws.
+- The opening kill is a Shout-Out to the one in the first Jaws.

 - A great white shark tears apart a shark cage also like the original Jaws.

-- A shark is able to keep up with a speedboat, like the second Jaws.
+- A shark is able to keep up with a speedboat, like in Jaws 2.

 - The Stinger: As soon as the end credits are over we are treated to a rap music video performed by the cast and the crew.

 - Stock Footage: The opening and closing credits feature stock footage of several species of sharks and one blink-and-you'll-miss it scene from Deep Blue Sea (specifically where the shark eats the parrot).